EU wrangles over new Brexit delay sought by May

 “I’ve asked for an extension to June 30, but what is important is that the extension enables us to leave at the point at which we ratify the Withdrawal Agreement, so we could leave on May 22 and start to build our brighter future.”

-Some, like Czech Prime Minister Andrej Babis, said Britain should have a full year more to sort itself out.
-Others, like Stefan Lofven, the Swedish premier, echoed Macron’s concerns about the risks that a long extension would carry for the functioning of the EU.
+Some leaders, like Czech Prime Minister Andrej Babis, said Britain should have a full year more to sort itself out.
+Others, like Swedish premier Stefan Lofven, echoed Macron’s concerns about the risks of a long extension for the functioning of the EU.

 Summit chair Donald Tusk has proposed a “flextension” of nine months to a year.